KremlevLev/Rynne/COMMERCIAL-LICENSE.md

 # Nova commercial licensing

-Copyright 2026 Кремлёв Лев Андреевич
+Copyright 2026 Kremlev Lev Andreevich

 Nova versions covered by the repository's current [`LICENSE`](LICENSE) are made available under the **Functional Source License 1.1, Apache 2.0 Future License** (`FSL-1.1-ALv2`).
 The FSL license text is controlling.
 This document is a practical explanation and does not replace or modify it.